-It is imperative that the business returns to consistent profitability.
-To achieve that we must be disciplined in the execution of our underwriting plans, achieving rate increases where needed.
-It is critical that we drive down the cost of acquiring business which still remains high across the market.
-In the event that the market will not allow us to take these actions and achieve the desired levels of profitability then we shall exit those classes of business.
+It is crucial that the underlying improvements we have seen continue into 2021 and beyond.
+This will enable the Syndicate to return to consistent profitability.
+To achieve that we must be disciplined in the execution of our underwriting plans, obtaining rate increases where needed.
+The cost of acquiring business remains high across the market.
+Driving this down is a matter of critical importance.
+In the event that market conditions do not allow the achievement of the right levels of profitability then further action will be taken.